-The Five College Center for the Study of World Languages offers courses in Less-Commonly Taught Languages (LCTLs) to undergraduate and graduate students at Amherst, Hampshire, Mount Holyoke, and Smith Colleges, and the University of Massachusetts Amherst.
+The Five College Center for World Languages offers courses in Less-Commonly Taught Languages (LCTLs) to undergraduate and graduate students at Amherst, Hampshire, Mount Holyoke, and Smith Colleges, and the University of Massachusetts Amherst.
 The Center is supported equally by the five institutions through Five Colleges, Incorporated.
 An undergraduate student receives credit on his/her home campus through the Five College interchange system; graduate students’ courses will appear on their transcripts but are not credit bearing.

 The Center focuses on languages not offered in the classroom at any of Five Colleges.
 Students are encouraged to explore classroom language offerings through the Five College Language Portal and the Five College Online Course Schedule.
 The Five College consortium also offers a variety of Certificate Programs in international and area studies.
 Many of these programs have language requirements that can be met either through classroom courses or through courses offered by the Center.

-Language courses offered by the Center are in either Mentored, Independent Plus, or a Supervised Independent Study format.
+Language courses offered by the Center are in either Mentored or Supervised Independent Study format.
 Courses offered through the Five College Mentored Language Program cover all four primary language skills: speaking, listening, reading, and writing.
 The format includes guided individual study along with one-on-one tutorials and small group conversation sessions.
 Mentored Language offerings are enriched by visiting international scholars through the Fulbright Foreign Language Teaching Assistants program.
 Official ACTFL oral proficiency interview results of early intermediate students in 2011 ranged from Intermediate-Mid to Advanced-Mid.

 The Five College Supervised Independent Language Program (FCSILP) offers independent study courses in many less-commonly studied languages.
 The courses emphasize speaking and listening skills.
 Students study independently following a program syllabus, meet once a week with a native speaker of the language for conversation practice, and complete an oral evaluation with an outside evaluator at the end of the course.
 Current and recent offerings include Afrikaans, Albanian, Amharic, Bangla/Bengali, Bulgarian, Burmese, Czech, Danish, Dari (Afghan Farsi/Persian), Dutch, Filipino / Tagalog, Georgian, Modern Greek, Haitian Creole, Hungarian, Icelandic, Modern Irish, Malay, Mongolian, Nepali, Norwegian, Pashto (Afghanistan and Pakistan), Romanian, Shona, Sinhala, Tamil, Thai, Tibetan, Twi (Ghana), Ukrainian, Vietnamese, Wolof (Senegal), Xhosa (South Africa), Yoruba (Nigeria), Zulu (South Africa).